kendrickassignment/cae-animals/PRODUCT_DOCS.md

 ## 10. Scoring & Validation System

 The risk score is what gives CAE's findings their weight in a corporate meeting.
-When an analyst says "this company scored 100 out of 100 â€” Critical risk," that number needs to be defensible.
+When an analyst says "this company scored 100 out of 100 — Critical risk," that number needs to be defensible.
 Not subjective, not influenced by how polished the company's language is, and not something the AI decided on a whim.
 This section explains how the scoring works and why it's trustworthy.

 ### How Scores Work

 The AI evaluates the document and produces a risk score from 0 to 100 based on the evasion patterns it detects.
-The scoring breakdown is always included â€” showing exactly how many points each pattern contributed.
+The scoring breakdown is always included — showing exactly how many points each pattern contributed.
 There's no hidden formula.
-An analyst can walk a corporate counterpart through the math: "Strategic Silence: +35, Franchise Firewall: +15, Commitment Downgrade: +15 â€” that's how we got to 100."
+An analyst can walk a corporate counterpart through the math: "Strategic Silence: +35, Franchise Firewall: +15, Commitment Downgrade: +15 — that's how we got to 100."

 ### The Rule That Cannot Be Broken

 The mapping from score to risk level is enforced by Python code, not by the AI:

 ```
-0â€“30   â†’ Low      (Commitment appears genuine and specific)
+0–30   → Low      (Commitment appears genuine and specific)
-31â€“55  â†’ Medium   (Hedging or gaps detected, warrants follow-up)
+31–55  → Medium   (Hedging or gaps detected, warrants follow-up)
-56â€“79  â†’ High     (Significant evasion patterns present)
+56–79  → High     (Significant evasion patterns present)
-80â€“100 â†’ Critical (Systemic greenwashing, multiple severe patterns)
+80–100 → Critical (Systemic greenwashing, multiple severe patterns)
 ```

 If the AI outputs a score of 75 and labels it "Medium," Python overrides the label to "High" and logs the correction.
 The AI never gets the final say on risk classification.
-This is what makes it safe to cite the score in a meeting â€” it's not an opinion, it's a calculation.
+This is what makes it safe to cite the score in a meeting — it's not an opinion, it's a calculation.

 ### Indonesia Status